Rumy-hasan/iOS-Code-Review-CheckList/README.md

   - **Write code in protocol Extension** Try as many code write in the extention.
 It will provide a default implementation and clean code.

+  - **Decoupled:** Think about how many object you use inside a class.
+Are those object inject properly?
+Are they ducouple?
+My [article](https://rejaul-hasan.medium.com/coupling-in-swift-9f73fa6024c6) on this topic.
+You find many other article also.